Technische Hochschule Ingolstadt: History

 In 2017 was inaugurated Villa Heydeck: The former director's villa in the north of the foundry grounds became an official THI building.
 The Audi Confucius Institute Ingolstadt (AKII), a non-profit institution for the promotion of knowledge of the Chinese language and culture, was founded.
-In addition to strengthening intercultural understanding, AKII`s purpose is to promote German-Chinese cooperation in the fields of technology, innovation, sustainability and management.
+In addition to strengthening intercultural understanding, AKII's purpose is to promote German-Chinese cooperation in the fields of technology, innovation, sustainability and management.
 These specializations are unique among Confucius Institutes worldwide.
 As part of the "FH Impuls" initiative of the Federal Ministry of Education and Research, THI received almost 6 million euros over a period of four years for the strategic partnership SAFIR (Safety for all - Innovative Research Partnership on Global Vehicle and Road Safety Systems).

 In 2018, the THI and the Catholic University of Eichstätt-Ingolstadt (KU) launched the joint project "Mensch in Bewegung", which aims at increasing the transfer of technology and knowledge to the region.
 As part of the federal funding initiative “Innovative Hochschule” ("Innovative University"), the THI and the KU received 15 million euros over a period of five years.
 Also, the Bavarian Council of Ministers decided to expand the THI by 2,500 students in Ingolstadt and by 1,200 students on a new campus in Neuburg a. d.
 Donau.
-At the Ingolstadt campus, the new study field of Health and Life Sciences was established in the winter semester 2020-2021.
+At the Ingolstadt campus, the new study field of Health and Life Sciences was established in the winter semester 2020–2021.
 A new campus was built in Neuburg a. d.
 Donau with the study field Construction/ Energy/ Environment.
 The Ingolstadt Research Centre for Artificial Intelligence and Machine Learning (AININ - Artificial Intelligence Network Ingolstadt), which is based at the THI, was founded in 2019.
-Also in that year, starting from the winter semester 2019-2020, the THI's three faculties were expanded and split into five faculties of:
+Also in that year, starting from the winter semester 2019–2020, the THI's three faculties were expanded and split into six faculties of: